Maureenkamau03/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    error:
+    NameError (uninitialized constant ToysController::Toys

+        toy = Toys.create(toy_params)
+              ^^^^):
+        solution: To add a new instance you should use the class name which is singular therefore is was supposed to be: toy = Toy.create(toy_params)

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Data should be rendered in a json formart there I added render json: toy

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: A destroy route needed to be added to the routes since the server logs indicated that no such route existed.